You can always contact us for incentives news, insights and research!

 Employee motivation has always been one of the burning concerns for many organizations, and has become more

 prominent during the economic downturn, as retention of top talent became more important than ever.
 Organizations that have built their corporate cultures around employee recognition and employee incentive programs are better off as their employees have remained motivated and engaged.

 The Incentive Research Foundation (IRF) conducted this study to analyze the structure of a successful travel incentive program.
 The study indicates that employees are motivated not only by the actual travel reward but also by the recognition afforded to them by company leaders when they participate in the travel event.
 Moreover, networking with other high achievers and sharing best practices also adds more benefit to the experience.

-This report provides a template that companies can use when implementing a travel incentive program that will motivate desired employee behaviors ultimately contributing to overall profitability.
+This white paper provides a template that companies can use when implementing a travel incentive program that will motivate desired employee behaviors ultimately contributing to overall profitability.